smayszak/dudedb/README.md

 *It's not much, but at least it's housebroken*

 ---
-DudeDB is about as simple of a database as you can make.
+DudeDB is about as simple of a database as you can have.
 Simplicity aside, it actually works and performs fairly well.
-It lacks even basic durabilty features but that is the point.
+It lacks  basic durabilty features, but that is the point.
 I wanted to create a very simple database for developers who want to learn advanced concepts by implementing them.
-For example, DudeDB uses a very rigid file format that uses way more data than it really needs to, so fix it!
+For example, DudeDB uses a very rigid file format that uses way more data than it really needs to, so fix it.
 I created DudeDB with extensibility in mind.
-Big DB's always partition out data, in DudeDB, there is a partition manager that always returns a single partition - so extend it and implement your own partitioing schema!.
-This is the point of DudeDB, a very simple db that has had all of the boring plumbing code written, leaving you with a project where you can do the fun stuff, like migrate it to use a b-tree!
+Big DB's always partition out data, in DudeDB, there is a partition manager that always returns a single partition - so extend it and implement your own partitining schema.
+This is the point of DudeDB, a very simple db that has all of the boring plumbing code written, leaving you with a project where you can do the fun stuff, like migrate it to use a b-tree.

+DudeDB also comes with a load test / data generator.
+If you run the program from the command line you can run the command 'prime 1000000 1' to seed your db with 1,000,000 records

-The following are some ideas of how I would evolve dudedb, feel free to follow the list or come up with your own!
+The following are some ideas of how I plan to evolve dudedb, feel free to follow the list or come up with your own:

 * Data is in a very rigid and inefficient format.
 Project 1, make the storage match the data size.
 This means coming up with a new binary file format, and adjusting all the reads and writes.
 We essentially have a key value store, but after doing this you can imagine all the work it would take to get a dynamic columnar database implemented.